 - Mouse — Single clicks are used to select / activate items.
 Hovering can reveal more information.
 Pressing can activate, pan, or drag some items.
 Releasing can stop panning or drop items being dragged.
-Do not use 2x, 3x and right-clicks for interaction as they can cause accessibility issues.

 - Touch and gestures — In the Pega design system, a touch is handled like a mouse click.
 As for gestures, we support swiping on toggles and tab pages.